Apr 8, 2011 Post By: Children's Health

 The second study analyzed data on the 310 children between the ages of 7 and 17 who ran and finished the Twin Cities Marathon in Minnesota between 1982 and 2007.
 What it revealed was that only 4 of the 310 (a whopping 1.3 percent) ever visited the race’s medical tent and that none of them required anything beyond a brief test.
 The author of the study concluded that running long distances like marathons isn’t inherently unsafe for certain children as long as they have proper supervision and training.

-So, in my confusion, I sent an email with those thoughts to the pediatric sports medicine expert at Children’s, Dr. Shane Miller.
-This was his response:
+So, in my confusion, I sent an email with those thoughts to the pediatric sports medicine experts at Children’s Health.
+This was their response:

 The reason your vet recommends not running with a golden retriever at that age is because as a breed goldens are at increased risk for hip dysplasia.
 The theory is that around 18-24 months of age, the growth plates in the dog's hips are closing and are at less risk of damage (which is why they can do X rays at 2 years of age to eval for hip dysplasia).
 A golden retriever is very obedient and will continue to run through pain to keep up with its master, but will limit itself if playing with other dogs.
 Growth plates in kids close in the teens (boys usually later by about 2 years than girls).